7 things to look for when comparing business lenders.

 Whether these fees are one-time or ongoing, make sure you're fully aware of the different kinds of fees and how much each costs before you secure a business loan – they can add up quickly.

-When it comes to choosing a business lender that best fits your small business needs, make sure you know what to look for, and what to avoid.
-PayPal has two financing options for your small business.* Both business loan options give your business fast access to cash at a competitive price.
+When it comes to choosing a business lender that best fits your business needs, make sure you know what to look for, and what to avoid.
+PayPal has two financing options for your business.* Both business loan options give your business fast access to cash at a competitive price.

 *The lender for PayPal Business Loan and PayPal Working Capital is WebBank, Member FDIC.